 If you feel inconsistent with your values in certain areas, it’s time to think about what changes you can make.
 You don’t have to change everything at once.
 It is enough to make small changes regularly.
 For example, if you feel like you’re not paying enough attention to your family, planning a trip together once a week could be a small step forward.

 Next, you want to evaluate the effects of the changes you implemented.
 Pay attention to what works, drop what doesn’t, and keep moving forward, one step at a time.
-Think of it as a trip, where every decision that is guided by your values will take you closer to your dream life.
+Think of it as a trip, where every decision that is guided by your values will take you closer to your desired destination.

 Roy E. Disney of Walt Disney Co., once said, “When your values are clear to you, making decisions becomes easier.“ When we hold our options up to the mirror of our values we can identify what is causing dissatisfaction in our lives.
 Only then can we address these imbalances and avoid the emotional stress that results.